nobodywatchin/myOS/README.md

 <h1 align="center">myOS</h1>

+myOS is an opinionated all-purpose operating system dedicated to progress, freedom, and ease-of-use.

+# How it's made

-This repo uses [BlueBuild](https://blue-build.org/) to generate hardened operating system images, using [uBlue](https://universal-blue.org)'s [Fedora Atomic](https://fedoraproject.org/atomic-desktops/)-based [base images](https://github.com/orgs/ublue-os/packages?repo_name=main) as a starting point.
+This repo uses [BlueBuild](https://blue-build.org/) to generate operating system images, using [uBlue](https://universal-blue.org)'s [Fedora Atomic](https://fedoraproject.org/atomic-desktops/)-based [images](https://github.com/orgs/ublue-os/packages?repo_name=main) as a starting point.

-# Scope
+# Vision

-myOS is a custom universal blue image dedicated to progress, freedom, and ease-of-use.
+myOS was created to offer a user-friendly yet powerful operating system that embraces open-source principles while providing a cohesive and polished experience.

+myOS works out of the box with minimal setup, allowing users to focus on their tasks without unnecessary distractions.

 # Customization